Introducing Your Child To Our School

 - Chiara Bove, Bambini

-Everything starts with the Open Houses.
-They are scheduled during the evenings in January and February.
-Caregivers-Parents are invited to come to the school to see the environment, to meet with the teachers, to hear about our philosophy and the approaches that inspire us, and to see some of the documentation work through short videos and panels.
+Everything starts with the Open House in January.
+Families are invited to come to the school to see the environment, to meet with the teachers, to hear about our philosophy and the approaches that inspire us, and to see some of the documentation work through short videos.

-Once it is established that there is a space available for the child, the caregivers-parents are invited to come to see the environment during school time and to observe the interactions between the teacher (probably their potential child’s teacher) and the children.
+Once it is established that there is a space available for the child, the parents are invited to come in for an observation to see the environment during school time and to observe the interactions between the teachers and the children.